tweag/bsideslv-devsecops-sdlc/part1/README.md

 4. Eclipse

-During this workshop we use VS Code for examples, but this can be replaced with the supported IDE of your choice.
+During this workshop we use VS Code within Codespace for examples.

 SonarLint has a number of features including: